ietf-wg-cellar/matroska-specification/subtitles.md

 Each HDMV text subtitle stream in a Blu-ray can use one of a handful of character sets.
 This information is not stored in the MPEG2 Transport Stream itself but in the accompanying Clip Information file.

-Therefore a muxer **MUST** parse the accompanying Clip Information file.
+Therefore, a muxer **MUST** parse the accompanying Clip Information file.
 If the information indicates a character set other than UTF-8, it **MUST** re-encode all text Dialog Presentation Segments from the indicated character set to UTF-8 prior to storing them in Matroska.